 Best Option for the Quantum of Solace Black Shawl Collar Cardigan

-I already gave this one a shout-out in our Best Budget Style Finds from July.
-The yarn is a 65% wool/35% polyester blend and it has the ribbed knit style and patch pockets to match the original.
-And it currently has 3.7 out of 5 stars on Amazon, with most of the complaints focused on the sizing.
+Another solid find on Amazon.
+The yarn for this one is a slightly nicer 65% wool/35% polyester blend and it has the ribbed knit style and patch pockets to match the original.
+And it currently has 4.2 out of 5 stars on Amazon, with most of the complaints focused on the sizing.
 So make sure you double check their size chart before you order.
 Amazon U.S. and UK have almost all sizes in stock.